Duxter7/GA-English-Notes/IT English 4 (B1).md

 I've just seen him

-We had to meet with the supplier because we hadn't
+We had to meet with the supplier because we hadn't ordered anything

+I checked WiFi connection be